kny5/fabacademy_antonio_anaya/docs/assignments/week14.md

 ## Circuit design for week14

 For this weeks assignment I've worked on a circuit integrating an improved hall effect sensor circuit alongside a **DAC** output that I'll use for my final project Dielectric Spectroscopy sensor.

+The original plan was to make two of this boards and communicate with i2c protocol.

 I've also the next objectives: